PeterNguyen-BK/interview-be/readme.md

 In order to test the hello function locally, run the following command:

-- `npm run start` if you're using NPM
+- `npm run dev` if you're using NPM
-- `yarn start` if you're using Yarn
+- `yarn dev` if you're using Yarn

 ## Template features